-Management accounting provides managers with powerful tools with which to define, shape, and exploit opportunities.
-Such internal information is important when launching a new venture, maintaining or growing the market position of an existing venture.
-This course develops the core management accounting tools, techniques, and frameworks to analyze cost information and assess performance.
-Students learn how to critically analyze costs out of new or existing products and processes, and to assess the financial feasibility of entering new markets and to manage sustainable organizations.
-The purpose and impact of introducing a value-added tax (VAT) on businesses and consequently pricing products in the U.A.E becomes one of the valuable inputs of this course for students and professionals.
+Whether one is launching a new venture, growing an existing venture, or maintaining the market position of an existing venture, management accounting provides powerful tools with which to define, shape, and exploit opportunities.
+This course values the core management accounting tools, techniques, and frameworks to analyze and communicate financial information, evaluate opportunities, assess performance and allocate resources in both entrepreneurial and corporate environments.
+Students learn how to critically analyze costs out of new products and processes, to assess the financial feasibility of entering new markets or pursuing new customers, and to manage and measure profitable and sustainable organizations.